 Once home, I cooked the chicken nuggets and fries according to the package directions and got busy preparing the vegetables to steam and blend.
 My original plan was to make two batches of vegetable ketchup: one with carrot and butternut squash and the second with the addition of spinach.
 But, that second batch didn’t happen.
 Life did instead.
 Oh well, maybe next time I’ll throw spinach into the mix.

-Once the chicken was done and we finished playing our diptoplay game, I mixed one part ketchup and one part vegetable puree and plated Alina’s dinner with some fresh fruit and a cup of water.
+Once the chicken was done, I mixed one part ketchup and one part vegetable puree and plated Alina’s dinner with some fresh fruit and a cup of water.
 Just like I expected, she wasted no time in dipping her food in the vegetable ketchup.
 I have to admit, I held my breath anxiously, waiting for her reaction.
 She loved it.
 Vegetable Ketchup is a keeper!

 Family Game Night